espocrm/documentation/administration/formula.md

 `entity\isRelated(LINK, ID)` Checks whether target entity is related with another entity represented by LINK and ID.

 #### entity\sumRelated
-`entity\sumRelated(LINK, FIELD, [FILTER])` Sums related records by a specified FIELD with an optional FILTER. (since version 5.2.6)
+`entity\sumRelated(LINK, FIELD, [FILTER])` Sums related records by a specified FIELD with an optional FILTER.

 Example:

 `entity\sumRelated('opportunities', 'amountConverted', 'won')`

+FILTER is a name of a filter pre-defined in the system.
+It can be defined in Select Manager class.

-It's possible to apply a [list report](../user-guide/reports.md) as a filter.
+It's also possible to apply a [list report](../user-guide/reports.md) as a filter.
 First, you need to create Report Filter (at Administration page).
 Then you can use: `entity\sumRelated('opportunities', 'amountConverted', 'reportFilter5c41a0a396f66725d')`, where '5c41a0a396f66725d' is an ID of Report Filter record, that you can obtain from a URL.

 #### entity\countRelated
-`entity\countRelated(LINK, [FILTER])` Returns a number of related records with an optional FILTER applied. (since version 5.2.6)
+`entity\countRelated(LINK, [FILTER])` Returns a number of related records with an optional FILTER applied.

 Example: